WHAT SIZE ARE THE CLASSES?

 Classes are usually 15-18 students at St. John’s Episcopal School.
 This allows teachers to have time for each child as well as both large group and small group instruction.

-We have Pre-School 3’s (three year olds) through 8th grade.
+We have Pre-School 3’s (three-year-olds) through 8th grade.

-We have approximately 200 students and 35 faculty/staff members.
+We have approximately 135 students and 28 faculty/staff members.

 St. John’s is a non-profit school which does not receive either federal or state funds.
-As such, we are a hybrid school which has an both an exemplary academic program combined with a long standing faith foundation in the Episcopal tradition of Chapel and chapel programs.
+As such, we are a hybrid school which has an both an exemplary academic program combined with a long-standing faith foundation in the Episcopal tradition of Chapel and chapel programs.
 These, along with other outstanding classes, activities, and learning experiences, makes St. John’s such a unique school unlike others–a Christian school which emphasizes academics.

-The excellent Carden Curriculum is the course of study which we follow.
+ELAR: The excellent Carden Curriculum is the course of study which we follow.
 It is tried and true, and our students have a real “running start” with Carden.
 Recognized as an outstanding course of study, Carden schools are found wherever parents and educators desire a challenging yet satisfying curriculum.